2014–15 New Orleans Pelicans season

 The 2014–15 New Orleans Pelicans season is the 13th season of the franchise in the National Basketball Association (NBA).

 Despite finishing last in the Southwest division for the fourth straight season, the Pelicans finished with a 45–37 record and clinched the eighth seed in the Western conference.
 The Pelicans clinched a seed in the playoffs for the first time since 2011 when the team was called the Hornets.
 New Orleans' season ended after they were swept 4–0 in a first round playoff series by the eventual NBA champion Golden State Warriors.

 The Pelicans would not return to the playoffs until 2018.

 Preseason

 Draft picks

 The Pelicans did not have a pick in the 2014 NBA Draft.
+Their first-round selection was conveyed to the Philadelphia 76ers due to the 2013 Jrue Holiday trade as it fell outside the top 5 following the NBA draft lottery, while their second-round selection was traded to the Minnesota Timberwolves in 2009.